I'm a Noble on the Brink of Ruin, So I Might as Well Try Mastering Magic: Manga

 A manga adaptation illustrated by Rio Akisaki began serialization on TO Books' Nico Nico Seiga-based manga service Comic Corona on February 3, 2020.
-The manga's chapters have been compiled into eleven tankōbon volumes as of September 2025.
+The manga's chapters have been compiled into twelve tankōbon volumes as of March 2026.
 The manga adaptation is also licensed in North America by J-Novel Club.

-A spin-off manga illustrated by Daiki Tose, titled Botsuraku Yotei no Kizoku dakedo, Hima datta kara Mahō wo Kiwamete Mita: Goshujin-sama ga Daisuki, began serialization on TO Books' Corona EX manga service on September 14, 2023.
-Its chapters have been collected into a single tankōbon volume as of January 2025.
+A spin-off manga illustrated by Daiki Tose, titled Botsuraku Yotei no Kizoku dakedo, Hima datta kara Mahō wo Kiwamete Mita: Goshujin-sama ga Daisuki, was serialized on TO Books' Corona EX manga service from September 14, 2023 to November 28, 2024.
+Its chapters were collected into a single tankōbon volume released on January 15, 2025.